One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 DAY 1 – Home to Fredericksburg for Spring Break in Texas Hill Country

-In my opinion, no better way to get to Fredericksburg than the back road.
+In my opinion, there’s no better way to get to Fredericksburg than the back road.
 You will drive through small Texas towns and stop at so many interesting places along the way.

 Then continue driving past Hamilton, Goldthwaite, San Saba, and Llano.
 Make a quick stop at interesting places between Fort Worth and Fredericksburg in these small towns.